Unity-Technologies/com.unity.services.samples.use-cases/Assets/Use Case Samples/Seasonal Events/README.md

 Remote Config also tells us when the event ends, which is used in the CountdownManager for determining and displaying how much time is left in the current event.
 When that time runs out, it triggers a new call to remote config, to get the updated values for the next event.

-Note: This sample determines which Remote Config campaign data should be returned based on the user’s timestamp, to demonstrate how events can change and update local variables.
+Note: This sample determines which Game Override data should be returned based on the user’s timestamp, to demonstrate how events can change and update local variables.
 This is a simplification.
-In a real app, developers likely set up a campaign to have specific start and end dates, then Remote Config determines when the campaign is shown based on the server’s date/time.
+In a real app, developers likely set up a Game Override to have specific start and end dates, then Remote Config determines when the Game Override is shown based on the server’s date/time.

 When a player clicks "Play Challenge", followed by "Collect Rewards" it initiates a call to the Cloud Code script "Grant Event Reward".
 This script calls Remote Config to determine which rewards should be distributed (this has the potential to differ from what the player expects, if they're altering their device clock or if they clicked claim right at the very end of an event), and then calls Economy to add those rewards to their currency balances.